brandonmarshal/lsx-demo-theme/logs/week16/logs-weel16-day3.md

 -   Generated wireframes for About and Homepage
 -   Started working ont the homepage design
 -   Created the Hero pattern, and "connected-info" block.
 The connected-info block gave me some issues on display
+-   I continued with my homepage patterns, I had some troubles today but now I am understanding so hopefully this will go faster this evening.

 ## Time Logs

 -   2.0 hrs – Generating wireframe and creating and testing the query loop block.
 -   2.0 hrs - Generated About and homepage wireframes and started building patterns for homepage design
 -   2.0 hrs - Created the Hero pattern, and "connected-info" block.
+-   2.0 hrs - Continued with homepage patterns.

 ---